iterami/Docs.htm/CONTRIBUTING.md

 ### Issues:
 1. Issues can be made about anything.
 2. If your issue is about something handled by [iterami/common](https://github.com/iterami/common), it should be reported there instead of in a repository that uses `iterami/common`.
-3. Issues can either be labeled as `bug` or `enhancement`.
+3. Issues can either be labeled as `bug` or `enhancement` and must not be assigned to anybody.

 ---

 ### Pull Requests:
+1. Pull requests can be made about anything.
-1. Make sure your contribution complies with the license choice and code standards of the repository you wish you contribute to.
+2. Make sure your contribution complies with the license choice and code standards of the repository you wish you contribute to.
-2. Open a pull request for the repository you wish to contribute to.
+3. Open a pull request for the repository you wish to contribute to.